daniel-klesc/hello-world/README.md

   this is my first edit in GitHub
 Some change in local git repository

-Change made under branch version-0.1
+Change made under branch version-0.1 to create conflict